Dental Bridges Uptown Charlotte NC

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 How is a dental bridge made?

 Bridges typically take two appointments to complete.
 At the first appointment Drs.
-Kalons, Glidewell or Grewal will prepare the teeth on either side of the gap (the “abutment teeth”) by removing a portion of the enamel and dentin to make room for the thickness of the bridge.
+Kalons, Glidewell, Grewal, Gray or Welborne will prepare the teeth on either side of the gap (the “abutment teeth”) by removing a portion of the enamel and dentin to make room for the thickness of the bridge.

 A 3D digital scan of the teeth is taken and sent to lab where the bridge will be fabricated.
 While the lab makes the bridge, the area is protected with a temporary bridge.

 After the bridge has been made, the temporary bridge is then removed at a second visit.
 Sometimes adjustments are needed, but once perfected, the bridge is cemented into the mouth.